lck/SharpTAL/Docs/tal.rst

 - ``tal:replace`` - replace the content of an element and remove the element leaving the content.

+- ``tal:on-error`` - substitute the content of an element if processing fails

 Order of Operations
 -------------------